umich-brcf-bioinf/Jacquard/doc/translate.rst

 ---------
-The translate command accepts a directory of VCF files and creates a new directory of "translated" VCF files, which include several Jacquard-specific format tags and their corresponding metaheaders.
+The translate command accepts a directory of VCF files and creates a new directory of "translated" VCF files, which include several Jacquard-specific FORMAT tags and their corresponding metaheaders.
 Were a variant in the source VCF to be malformed, the translated VCF file would label it as such in the FILTER column.